#1 Global Leader in Data Resilience

 In this example, diskspd was used to intentionally lock the file to force the error to occur within Veeam Backup & Replication.
 While this is an unlikely real-world scenario, this is only meant to demonstrate utilizing the Process Explorer Search function.

-Linux File Locks
+Linux File Lock Investigation

-lsof “\path\to\file”
+lsof “/path/to/file”

 sudo find -L /proc/*/fd -maxdepth 1 -print -exec readlink {} \;

-Once verified that the locked file is no longer being modified, it is safe to manually kill any process still maintaining a lock on the file.
+Once you have verified that the locked file is no longer being modified, it is safe to manually kill any process still maintaining a lock on the file.
+However, be cautious, as killing a process that is modifying a file may result in a corrupted file.

 To submit feedback regarding this article, please click this link: Send Article Feedback